Sequentially Auditing Differential Privacy: Discussion

 Extending the sequential framework to audit larger privacy parameters or other important privacy definitions, such as Rényi DP or $f$-DP, represent valuable avenues for future investigation.

 \begin{ack} We thank Jamie Hayes for useful guidance on auditing DP-SGD.
 We thank the anonymous reviewer who pointed out the connection between $\MMD$ and Total Variation, which helped us improve the $\MMD$ bound in \Cref{thm:MMDimproved}.
 AR is supported by NSF grants DMS-2310718 and IIS-2229881.
+TG was partially funded to attend this conference by the CMU GSA/Provost Conference Funding.

 \end{ack}